The Meteors: Biography

 The band made their first TV appearance on Thames TV afternoon show White Light in late 1980.
-Due to their large cult following, The Meteors made a short film in late 1980 with comedian Keith Allen called Meteor Madness.
+The Meteors made a short film in late 1980 with comedian Keith Allen called Meteor Madness.
 It was released as a double feature with 2 Tone ska film Dance Craze in March 1981.
 The movie featured four songs, which made it onto the band's first vinyl single first issued on Ace Records and later on Big Beat.
-To date, the film Meteor Madness has never been released on video or DVD, although over the last few years poor quality copies have appeared on YouTube.
 The tracks were also issued as a rare 12" mini-album called The Meteors Meet Screaming Lord Sutch.
 Soon after that, they issued the double A-side anthems "Radioactive Kid" and "Graveyard Stomp".
 A session was recorded for the John Peel BBC radio show in June 1981.
 Again, to date, these tracks have never been officially released.
-In August 1981, the band were signed to Island Records and recorded their first full-length album, The Case Of The Meteors In Heaven, and 7" single, "The Crazed".
-The band were interviewed by No Class fanzine at The Marquee on the night of the live-recording of the track In Heaven.
-The original line-up also recorded an EP although, due to contract restraints, it was issued under the pseudonym of Clapham-South Escalators, which featured two vocal tracks by Lewis: "Get Me To The World On Time" and "Cardboard Cutouts"; plus one by Fenech: "Leave Me Alone".
-Not long after this, Mark Robertson left the band after an invitation to join Theatre Of Hate (although this never materialised).
-He was replaced by longtime Meteors fan/roadie Woodie.
-This line-up also recorded a single in early 1982 under another pseudonym; this time "The Tall Boys" was used.
-The single featured two vocal tracks from Lewis: "Another Half Hour Till Sunrise" and "Island Of Lost Souls".
-This was to be the last recording featuring Fenech and Lewis together as both Lewis and Woodie left soon after.
-Lewis later took part in The Escalators, The Tall Boys, The Johnson Family, and the Zorchmen.
+In August 1981, the band were signed to Island Records and recorded their first album, The Case Of The Meteors In Heaven, and 7" single, "The Crazed".
+The Meteors have gone through many line-up changes since, with Fenech being the only original member to date.
+Fenech has also released solo albums and played in side projects including The Legendary Raw Deal (rockabilly), The Surfing Dead (instrumental), and The Murder Brothers.
+Fenech also helped the young Austrian band Sir Psyko & His Monsters by mixtaping their album Reaperstale, as well as in recording one of the live shows in 2012 in Berlin called "Welcome to Our Hell".